Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Introduction

 To the best of our knowledge, our result is the first in the literature establishing a direct link between BPS and Hamiltonian dynamics.
 It is our understanding that the Langevin diffusion obtained in \cite{bierkens2018high} can be obtained from RHMC by a further limiting procedure similar to the \textit{overdamped} regime of the Langevin equation.
+In addition, the assumptions under which our scaling limit is obtained allow much more complex dependence structures than those considered in the literature, see e.g. \cite{bedard2007weak,bedard2019hierarchical,yang2019optimal,breyer2000metropolis,roberts1997weak,roberts1998optimal,beskos2013optimal}, where the target is assumed to factorise or to possess a hierarchical structure.
+In addition, in the scenario we consider all dimensions have an impact, in contrast with the Hilbert-space setting, see e.g.\ \cite{mattingly2012diffusion}, where only a fixed, finite number of dimensions is significant.